winup-zhou/TGMT-CBTC-EX/README.md

 Currently please build the plugin yourself and configure **AtsEX.Caller** correctly.

-Please refer to the [Wiki](https://github.com/winup-zhou/TGMT-CBTC-EX/wiki/) for the configuration of this plugin, which is currently only available in Chinese.
+See the [Wiki page](https://github.com/winup-zhou/TGMT-CBTC-EX/wiki/) for this repository for player and developer instructions, which are currently only available in Chinese.

 ## Notices